ARMmbed/mbed-os-5-docs/docs/tools/CLI/cli-setup/cli-reqs.md

 - [Windows installer](https://github.com/ARMmbed/mbed-cli-windows-installer/releases/latest).
 - [macOS installer](https://github.com/ARMmbed/mbed-cli-osx-installer/releases/latest).

-There is no installer for Linux; please follow the [manual installation guide](../build-tools/install-and-set-up.html).
+There is no installer for Linux; please follow the [manual installation guide](../tools/manual-installation.html).

 <span class="notes">**Note:** The GNU Arm embedded toolchain (GCC) is bundled with the installers.
-If you want to compile using the Arm Compiler or IAR, visit the [supported compilers page](../build-tools/index.html#compiler-versions).</span>
+If you want to compile using the Arm Compiler, visit the [supported compilers list to see which versions you can use](../build-tools/index.html).</span>

 ## Manual installation